 - Stay hydrated – hydration is particularly important when you aren’t eating before your workout.
 When you sleep, your body is likely to get dehydrated.
 If you work out immediately after eating, you’re more likely to exacerbate dehydration, affecting your performance.
 Drink water before, during, and after your workout to ensure you have optimal performance and feel your best!

 - Give yourself time to transition – it can be difficult to do all of your workouts in a fasted state when you’re first getting started.
-As such, you may not want to go straight into fasted workouts.
+As such, you may not want to go straight into a fasted training.
 Instead, reduce the amount you eat before your workout until you can do it without any snacks at all.

 - Eat the right foods after your workout – if you aren’t going to eat before your workout, it’s important that you eat afterwards.
 What you eat, and how much of it, will depend on your diet, size, and activity level.
 However, it’s usually best to eat something high in protein and carbohydrates within 30 minutes of finishing your workout.
 This will help your body refuel without undoing the positive effects of your workout.